JanelGilani/BudgetBites/README.md

-# Budget Bites (Group 90) ReadMe Document
+# BudgetBites CSC207 Project (Group 90)

-Welcome to Budget Bites.
-The project is aimed at giving the students cheap food options around the UofT campus.

-This project consist of several features such as PriceFiltering, RestaurantFiltering, suggestionToUser and Reviews (which can be found in their subsequent UseCases Folder).
+Are you a student at UofT and trying to find food around campus, but are tight on your budget?
+You have come to the right place, welcome to BudgetBites!
+This UofT-based application allows you to find budget-friendly food options at the UTSG campus.
+You can then search for restaurants and specific food items by a number of parameters such as cuisine type, price range, food type, etc. Not only will you be given customised food suggestions, but you will also make use of ourextensive budgeting feature: every time you buy food from a restaurant, your monthly budget will reflect the spending and you can follow your budget restrictions rigorously.

-Above those features we used Java Swing to create a seamless user flow UI.
-We have also implemented MongoDB for the backend which saves all the entities.
+Above those features we used MongoDB and Java Swing to create a seamless graphical user interface and persistent functionality.

-**Kindly follow the instruction below**

-## Checklist for building the project ##
+## How to Build and Run BudgetBites ##
 - [ ] Ensure SDK version is 11.0.17 (See the image below and match it with Project Structure)

 ![](images/version_control.png)